MeganNyhan/CI_PP3_Battleships/README.md

 ### Data Modeling
 <p> After some research before starting the project, I decided that I didn't need to use Object Orientated Programming.
 The way I understand OOP is that it is used to seperate data into useful sections then within the programe to section off the functions that manipulate the data into methods, so you can control how the data is managed and also have the code in neat sections.
 I felt that with the hangman game I wouldn't use this.
 I don't have individually functioning parts as everything will work together.</p>
+<p> I did use lists within my code so I could easily use stored data that I needed to pass through functions in the run.py file.</p>
+<p>Google Spreadsheets API: Justification: I have used the GSPREAD API in my code so that the required data from the code can be used outside the game and into the google spreadsheet.</p>

 ### User Manual:
 <ol>